calebingb/co_vending/README.md

 ## All code to change:

-Change "bt-target" in the fxmanifest to the location of pf-target
+Change "bt-target" in the fxmanifest to the location of pf-target in the resource files